Best Glaze Brushes

 These brushes are amazing.
 I don’t find hairs on my pottery, which is a great plus.

 The brush handles have a smooth feel to them and make them super easy to control while applying the glaze and underglazes.
-I found over time, the paint on these brushes has worn out in some spots, but the brushes still work great.
+I found over time, the paint on these brushes has worn out on the handles, but the brushes still work great.

 Other Features: